 The castle of Sort (cat.
-Castell de Sort), or Castle of the Counts of Pallars, is a castle located in the town of Sort, in the county of Pallars Sobirà, Lleida province, CataloniaSpain, declared a cultural asset of national interest.
+Castell de Sort), or Castle of the Counts of Pallars, is a castle located in the town of Sort, in the county of Pallars Sobirà, Pyrenees, Lleida province, CataloniaSpain, declared a cultural asset of national interest.

 The central sector of the town of Sort, located between the castle and the parochial church, formed the ancient Closa town.
 The Sort Castle, located at the top of the town (far northwest), occupies a wide polygonal perimeter 700 meters above sea level.
 The fortress sits on a large open ground with a surface of 1,934 m², closed by a series of walls that define the polygonal perimeter.